Universal and Legendary bring horror and fantasy to Comic-Con

-SAN DIEGO, Calif.
-After breaking box office records with dinosaurs, Legendary Pictures served up gothic horror, a creepy Santa Claus and an epic gamer fantasy at San Diego's Comic-Con on Saturday to entice fans.
+SAN DIEGO, Calif., July 11 After breaking box office records with dinosaurs, Legendary Pictures served up gothic horror, a creepy Santa Claus and an epic gamer fantasy at San Diego's Comic-Con on Saturday to entice fans.

 "Crimson Peak," "Krampus" and "Warcraft" are the next films from Legendary, which partnered with Universal Pictures to co-finance, market and distribute its films.
 The studio made history last month when dinosaur action film "Jurassic World" scored the biggest opening weekend of all time.